 Find out where miners would start and end their days and how they would get paid in the Pithead Baths.

-From Saturday 26 September you can explore acres of woodland, spotting plants and wildlife and find out how the excess water from the mine is cleaned and pumped back into a local river.
+Explore acres of woodland, spotting plants and wildlife and find out how the excess water from the mine is cleaned and pumped back into a local river.

 Let off some steam in our Adventure Playground.

 In Mining Lives you can find out about the people and communities at the heart of the industry

 Our new special exhibition “Drawn from the Pits”, exploring how working in the mine influenced the work of a group of eminent mining artists.